-Tom Petty Reportedly Taken Off Life Support After Being Found Unconscious
+Legendary Musician Tom Petty Dead at 66

 According to TMZ, Tom Petty has been taken to the hospital after being found unconscious in his home.
 Law enforcement sources reportedly said Petty was found in full cardiac arrest and not breathing, but that paramedics were able to restore a pulse being he was taken to UCLA Santa Monica Hospital, where he was put on life support.
-The Hollywood Reporter received separate confirmation that authorities did respond to “a Malibu home around 10:52 am for a man who suffered a heart attack,” but they could not confirm whether or not it was Petty.
+The Hollywood Reporter received separate confirmation that authorities did respond to a call from a Malibu home “for a man who suffered a heart attack,” but they could not confirm whether or not it was Petty.

-Update: TMZ is now reporting, “We’re told after Petty got to the hospital he had no brain activity and a decision was made to pull life support.”
+Following TMZ’s report, that Petty had “no brain activity and a decision was made to pull life support,” CBS News has confirmed that Petty has died.
+He played his final concert last Monday at the Hollywood Bowl.
+He was 66 years old.

 This story will continue to be updated.